How to make your data changes in the chart more informative

 4. Show the difference between different periods

-Most reports and presentations contain a lot of boring charts that describe the state before and after some event, action, etc. However, using simple visual tricks you can shake up the audience and draw an attention to the essence of your presentation:
+Most reports and presentations contain a lot of boring charts that describe the state before and after some event, action, etc. However, using simple visual tricks, you can shake up the audience and draw attention to the essence of your presentation:

 See How to add Dividers to the chart for more details.

 5. Emphasize the difference before and after the specified date

 You can add a vertical line in your chart to show data and highlight, for example, the current date:

 See How to add a vertical line to the chart for more details.